 - Walking without an assistive device (for most patients)

-- Physical therapy focuses on strength, balance, and gait normalization
+- Physical therapy shifts toward strength, balance, and gait normalization

 - Resume most daily activities including light housework and errands